ashki23/sbox/docs/sbox.rst

    Logging into Interactive partition with 16G memory, 6 cpu for 4 hours ...
    [user@lewis4-r7425-htc5-node835 ~]$

-Use the cluster interactively with a license:
+Using the cluster interactively with a license:

 .. code:: bash